rolkra/plot_norm/README.md

 # plot_norm
-Vizualisation of one or multiple normal-distributions
+Vizualisation of one or multiple normal-distributions (plot of the distribution, shaded areas, mean, sd, test-value)

 ```r
 # standard normal distribution (mean = 0, sd = 1)